bezi/cmueats/README.md

 debug instructions
 ------------------

-Run a local server using the following commands:
+Run a local server (on Linux) using the following commands:

+1. Pull the github repository and `cd` to the root of repository

+1. Ensure heroku is installed (see distribution specific information).

+  `heroku --version`

-1. Create a virtual environment (only needs to be done once)
+2. Create a virtual environment (only needs to be done once)

   `virtualenv venv --distribute`